 F. Measurement Tools

 The knowledge SLO's are assessed by written examinations in each course and progress on the research project.
-Research and professional skills are assessed by the mentor, thesis committee, faculty and peers, oral presentations, and during the internship.
+Research and professional skills are assessed by the mentor, thesis committee, faculty and peers, and during oral presentations.

 G. Assessment Oversight